What’s It Like to Live in San Francisco?

 We used to wonder what it’d be like living in San Francisco or other metropolitan cities.
-After we unexpectedly landed in San Francisco a few months ago after our RTW trip, we’re slowly finding out the answers.
+We unexpectedly landed in San Francisco after our RTW trip, we’re slowly finding out the answers.

 Here’s a glimpse of our life in San Francisco in 5 convenient photos.